About MerSETA (Manufacturing, Engineering and Related Services Sector Education and Training Authority)

 Interested applicants may request an application form by sending an email to email@example.com.

 Interested applicants must also submit copies of the following documents together with the accomplished application forms.
 Failure to submit these documents may result in their application getting disregarded.
+See full details of the merSETA bursary.

 - A certified copy of the applicant’s ID document.